10 Best Indigenous Nigerian Food To Enjoy On A Trip

 Pap, or Ogi or Akamu, is a smooth porridge made from fermented corn, millet, or sorghum.
 The grains are soaked in water for a few days to allow fermentation to occur, and then they are ground into a smooth paste and strained to remove any solid particles.
 The resulting liquid is then cooked with water, stirring continuously until it reaches a thick, smooth consistency.
 Pap is often sweetened with sugar and can be enjoyed with a splash of milk or evaporated milk.

-On the other hand, Moi-Moi is a savoury steamed bean pudding made from peeled black-eyed or brown beans.
+On the other hand, Moi-Moi is a savory steamed bean pudding made from peeled black-eyed or brown beans.
 The beans are soaked, peeled, and then blended with bell peppers, tomatoes, onions, and Scotch bonnet peppers.
-The resulting batter is seasoned with crayfish, salt, and seasoning cubes, and sometimes, boiled eggs, corned beef, or fish are added for extra flavour and texture.
+The resulting batter is seasoned with crayfish, salt, and seasoning cubes, and sometimes, boiled eggs, corned beef, or fish are added for extra flavor and texture.
 The mixture is then poured into small containers or banana leaves and steamed until it solidifies into a tender, flavorful pudding.

 7. Suya